Suuuuuuuus/LCWGS_pipeline/README.md

 Run the pipeline
 -------------

-* Before running the pipeline, make sure this variable is made global from which the pipeline will learn the home directory.
+* Before running the pipeline, make sure this variable is made global in your environment as well as correctly specified in `pipelines/config.json`, from which the pipeline will learn the home directory.

 `export HOME_DIR="<path_to_dir>"`